sumiyye/A-B-test-on-Diabetic/README.md

 Shapiro-Wilk test is a statistical test used to determine if a given data set is normally distributed or not.

-Non-parametric Mann-Whitney U test is going to be used in this project because the data in the two groups being compared are not normally distributed and/or have unequal variances.
+Non-parametric Mann-Whitney U test is going to be used in this project because the data in the two groups being compared are not normally distributed.